puppetlabs/puppet-docs/source/pe/3.7/modules_installing.markdown

 ### Modulepath

-#### On a fresh installation of Puppet Enterprise 3.7
+#### On a fresh installation of Puppet Enterprise 3.8

-If you have freshly installed Puppet Enterprise (PE) 3.7, using `puppet module install` will, by default, install your modules in /etc/puppetlabs/puppet/environments/production/modules.
+If you have freshly installed Puppet Enterprise (PE) 3.8, using `puppet module install` will, by default, install your modules in /etc/puppetlabs/puppet/environments/production/modules.

-You can change the default location via the [modulepath](https://docs.puppetlabs.com/puppet/3.7/reference/dirs_modulepath.html#configuring-the-modulepath), which will vary depending on whether you are using different environments.
+You can change the default location via the [modulepath](https://docs.puppetlabs.com/puppet/3.8/reference/dirs_modulepath.html#configuring-the-modulepath), which will vary depending on whether you are using different environments.

-#### On an upgrade installation of PE 3.7
+#### On an upgrade of PE 3.8

-If you have upgraded to PE 3.7 from an earlier version of PE, using `puppet module install` will, by default, install your modules in /etc/puppetlabs/puppet/modules. **However** if you specified a different default path in your earlier version of PE, the upgrader will respect that.
+If you have upgraded to PE 3.8 from an earlier version of PE, using `puppet module install` will, by default, install your modules in /etc/puppetlabs/puppet/modules. **However** if you specified a different default path in your earlier version of PE, the upgrader will respect that.

 >**A note about installing**
 >